 Penalties for Possession of Stolen Property

-Using the internet to deal in stolen property may be a misdemeanor or felony offense, depending upon the value of property stolen.
+Using the internet to deal with the stolen property may be a misdemeanor or felony offense, depending upon the value of property stolen.

 For example, the following are considered felonies:

-A person may face criminal charges for theft and for dealing in stolen property, but a defendant may only be found guilty for one offense or the other, not both.
+A person may face criminal charges for theft and for dealing in stolen property, but a defendant may only be found guilty of one offense or the other, not both.